davidcooper1/Water-Management-Game/README.md

 ## Project Report

 ### Things that we learned...
-* Creating a Unity Project
+* Learned how to use sound in Unity
-* C#
-* Vuforia
+* Learned Unity NavMeshAgent
-* Building a Windows 10 App
-* Group contributions on Github

-### Biggest Issues
+### Issues
-* Breaking project when trying to copy assets.
-* No redo button and cannot undo certain changes.
-* Exporting a Vuforia application (can only export as Windows 10, iOS, or Android App).
-* Could not build for mobile devices.
-    - Required Andriod tablet or XCode and a Mac.
-* Merging code to make finished game.
+* A few issues with lighting when changing scenes.
+* Sound was hard to get working the first time around.
-* Pushing lots of files to Github.
+* NavMeshAgent took a bit of work to get going.
-* Creating event generation script.
-* Getting the App Signed.

 ### Contributors
 * David Cooper